MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaIdentityAuthenticationEventFlowAsExternalUserSelfServiceSignUpEventFlowCondition.md

 The conditions representing the context of the authentication request that's used to decide whether the events policy is invoked.
 Supports $filter (eq).
 See support for filtering on user flows for syntax information.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgIdentityAuthenticationEventFlowAsExternalUserSelfServiceSignUpEventFlowCondition](/powershell/module/Microsoft.Graph.Identity.SignIns/Get-MgIdentityAuthenticationEventFlowAsExternalUserSelfServiceSignUpEventFlowCondition?view=graph-powershell-1.0)

 ## SYNTAX